htdbui/SQL4DS/Chapter4_s1.md

 author: "db"
 ---

 # Introduction

-- In Chapters 2 and 3, you learned to specify columns and rows to pull from a database using the WHERE clause to filter rows.
+- In Chapters 2 and 3, you learned to:
+  - Specify columns and rows to pull from a database.
+  - Use the `WHERE` clause to filter rows.
 - But what if you want a column or value based on a conditional statement?
-For example, instead of filtering purchases over $50, you want to flag each purchase as above or below $50.
-Or, you need to encode categorical strings into numeric values for a machine learning algorithm.
-These are called "derived columns" or "calculated fields" in SQL, and creating new columns with different values is known as "feature engineering."
-This is where CASE statements come in.
+  - For example, instead of filtering purchases over $50, you want to flag each purchase as above or below $50.
+  - Or, you need to encode categorical strings into numeric values for a machine learning algorithm.
+- These are called "derived columns" or "calculated fields" in SQL.
+  - Creating new columns with different values is known as "feature engineering."
+  - This is where CASE statements come in.
-- If you know "if" statements in languages like Python, SQL handles conditional logic similarly, just with different syntax.
+- If you know "if" statements in languages like Python:
+  - SQL handles conditional logic similarly.
+  - It just uses different syntax.

 # CASE Statement Syntax

-- You use conditional reasoning daily, like "If [condition] is true, then [action].
+- You use conditional reasoning daily.
+  - For example: "If [condition] is true, then [action].
 Otherwise, [other action]."
-In SQL, this logic is implemented using a CASE statement with the following syntax:
+- In SQL, this logic is implemented using a `CASE` statement.
+  - The syntax is as follows:

 ```sql
 CASE
     WHEN [first conditional statement]